e-HAIL Members

 Clinical Associate Professor, Neurology

-Areas of Expertise: Sleep; wearables (big data, automation of clinical activities-PSG scoring).
+Areas of Expertise: Sleep; wearables (big data, automation of clinical activities-PSG scoring)

 Artificial intelligence in sleep medicine: an American Academy of Sleep Medicine position statement